meindertduin/starrider/README.md

 ## Contributing
-As much as i like the idea of working with multiple people on a game engine, I won't be accepting any contributions as of now.
-The purpose of this project is mainly to learn low level graphics programming and game development and to have a bit of fun with that.
+As much as i like the idea of working with multiple people on a game engine, I won't be accepting any code contributions as of now.
+Altough if you see any issues within the code that hurt your c++ programming brain, you're more than welcome to raise an issue to this project, so we can have a discussion.
+The purpose of this project is mainly to learn low level graphics programming and game development.
+And also to have a bit of fun with with topics I'm interessted in.
 Maybe if the Engine is in a more mature state, I will allow contributions.